Bologna day trip from Florence

 The city is known to Italians by three adjectives: La Rossa (the red — for the terracotta-coloured buildings and the historic Communist political leanings), La Dotta (the learned — it has Europe’s oldest university, founded 1088), and La Grassa (the fat — for the legendary food culture).
 On all three counts, it delivers.

 Bologna is not Florence.
 It doesn’t have the Uffizi or the Dome or the David.
 What it has is 40km of medieval porticoes that let you walk all over the city in the rain without getting wet, one of the great Italian food markets still operating in its medieval district, towers and churches that see perhaps a tenth of the visitors they deserve, and restaurants serving the best ragù, tortellini, and mortadella in the world.
 For a day trip from Florence, this is an excellent choice — especially in rainy weather, when the porticoes make it the most comfortable major Italian city to explore.
+It pairs naturally with a wider look at day trips from Florence if you’re weighing it against Pisa, Siena, or Arezzo and Cortona.

 Getting from Florence to Bologna